A Quick Guide to the Immigration Health Examination

 Overview

 To ensure that immigrants coming to the United States are not inadmissible due to health reasons, applicants are required to submit a report of an immigration medical examination to USCIS.
-More specifically, It is aimed at anyone applying for adjustment of status, Immigrant visa, K and V non-immigrant (temporary) visa, Refugee adjustment, or asylee adjustment.
-To meet this requirement, applicants must fill out form I-693 by completing a medical exam, however, there has recently been some changes with respect to the requirements.
+More specifically, it is aimed at anyone applying for adjustment of status, Immigrant visa, K and V non-immigrant (temporary) visa, Refugee adjustment, or asylee adjustment.
+To meet this requirement, applicants must fill out form I-693 by completing a medical exam.
+However, there has been some recent changes with respect to the requirements.
 Since May 6st 2024, USCIS now requires that all applicants over the age of two months show proof of polio vaccination for I-693 exams completed on or after March 1st, 2024.
-As for Covid vaccines, applicants who have received a full primary vaccines series before the I-693 exam are not required to receive additional doses as long as the vaccines were FDA approved or authorized for emergency use.
+As for COVID vaccines, applicants who have received a full primary vaccines series before their I-693 exam are not required to receive additional doses as long as the vaccines were FDA approved or authorized for emergency use.
 However, if an applicant has not been vaccinated yet, they must do so in order to fully complete their exam.
 Once applicants complete their exams, and if it was completed on or after November 1st, 2023, it will never expire and can be used indefinitely as evidence of not being inadmissible on health-related grounds.
 However, if an applicant has completed their exam prior to November 1st, 2023, the two year-validity period will be enforced.
-More details regarding the validity policy can be found on USCIS.
-Exams must be completed and signed by a civil surgeon, since exams cannot be completed by other healthcare professionals and doctors that have not been certified by the U.S. government as a civil surgeon.
+More details on the validity policy can be found on the USCIS website.
+Exams must be completed and signed by a civil surgeon, as exams cannot be completed by other healthcare professionals and doctors that have not been certified by the U.S. government as a civil surgeon.
 To find a list of civil surgeons, the Recharge Medical Clinic has provided a helpful guide on their website.

 Prepping for the I-693 Exam

-Finally, for information on what to expect on the day of the exam, the Recharge Medical Clinic has a quick guide on their website that provides additional preparations steps applicants should do to ensure a smooth exam.
+Finally, for information on what to expect on the day of the exam, the Recharge Medical Clinic has a quick guide on their website that provides additional preparations steps applicants should follow to ensure a smooth appointment.

 What to expect after the exam